 The planet Neptune was first discovered

-in 1846 and just several weeks later an English astronomer called Willian Lassell spotted Triton, a moon with a very peculiar
+in 1846 and just several weeks later an English astronomer (and perhaps classic cars enthusiast )called Willian Lassell spotted Triton, a moon with a very peculiar

 orbit indeed!
 All the major moons in our solar system rotate in the